Those Voracious Voles!

 Since these first encounters, I have tried various approaches to deal with these vexing voles.
 Below I will share my experience to date in hopes that it helps out some other frustrated gardeners.

-What do voles look like? click here for mole and vole images
+What do voles look like?
+Mole and vole images

 My Vole Control Attempts

 a.
 I started with the ‘Apple Test’ to verify that I had voles… once I learned to identify vole holes and damage, I stopped doing this.
-A good video on using apples to test for voles. click here
+Here’s a good video on using apples to test for voles.

 b.
 As long as I keep the stations baited they seem to go for that as opposed to eating my plants.
 Even when the station is right next to hostas, they ignore the hosta which I guess is more work for them.